-S. 346 would permanently withdraw 5,215 acres of BLM-managed public lands in the Coos Bay and Medford Districts and 95,806 acres of Forest Service lands in the Rogue River-Siskiyou National Forest from operation of the public land, mining, and mineral and geothermal leasing laws.
+H.R.
+980 would permanently withdraw 5,215 acres of BLM-managed public lands in the Coos Bay and Medford Districts and 95,806 acres of Forest Service lands in the Rogue River-Siskiyou National Forest from operation of the public land, mining, and mineral and geothermal leasing laws.
 The proposed withdrawal encompasses two areas near or bordering the Kalmiopsis Wilderness.
 These include the Hunter Creek and North Fork Pistol River headwaters and the Rough and Ready Creek and Baldface Creek watersheds.

-The Department supports S. 346, which will ensure the protection of both the lands and resources it covers.
-The necessity of this protection is exemplified by the fact that within the lands proposed for withdrawal by S. 346, the BLM's 2016 Northwestern and Coastal Resource Management Plan and Southwestern Oregon Resource Management Plan identified five Areas of Critical Environmental Concern (ACECs) - Hunter Creek Bog, North Fork Hunter Creek, West Fork Illinois River, Rough and Ready, and Woodcock Bog.
+The Department supports H.R.
+980, which would ensure the protection of both the lands and resources within the area covered by the bill.
+The necessity of this protection is exemplified by the fact that within the lands proposed for withdrawal by H.R.
+980, the BLM's 2016 Northwestern and Coastal Resource Management Plan and Southwestern Oregon Resource Management Plan identified five Areas of Critical Environmental Concern (ACECs): Hunter Creek Bog, North Fork Hunter Creek, West Fork Illinois River, Rough and Ready, and Woodcock Bog.
 The two Resource Management Plans also recommended the withdrawal of these five ACECs.